 Hoei - 1707 AD

 On October 28, 1707, during the Hoei era, an earthquake of magnitude 8.4 caused a tsunami up to 10 m high that hit Kochi.
-More than 29 thousand houses were destroyed and washed away, causing 30,000 deaths.
+More than 29,000 houses were destroyed and washed away, causing 30,000 deaths.
 In Tosa province, 11,170 houses were washed away, and 18,441 people drowned.
-About 700 people were killed and 603 houses were washed away in Osaka; the waves reached up to 20 meters in Tanezaki.
+About 700 people were killed and 603 houses were washed away in Osaka.
+The waves reached up to 20 meters in Tanezaki.

 Hokkaido - 1741 AD

-On August 29, 1741, the western side of Hokkaido was hit by a tsunami associated with a volcanic eruption from the Oshima islands.
+On August 29, 1741, the western side of Hokkaido was hit by a tsunami associated with the eruption of the Oshima islands.
 The cause of the tsunami was a large landslide triggered by the eruption.
 1,467 people were killed in Hokkaido and 8 in Aomori.

 Yaeyama Islands, Okinawa - 1771 AD

-An estimated magnitude 7.4 underwater earthquake occurred near the Yaeyama islands in the ancient Ryukyu kingdom (now Okinawa) on April 4, 1771, around 08:00.
-The earthquake did not result in any deaths, but a tsunami killed approximately 12,000 people.
+An underwater earthquake with an estimated magnitude of 7.4 occurred on April 4, 1771, around 8:00 a.m., near the Yaeyama islands in the former Ryukyu kingdom (now Okinawa).
+The earthquake itself did not cause any deaths, but a tsunami killed about 12,000 people.
 It is estimated that the waves reached up to 80 meters.
-The tsunami also caused long-lasting effects such as epidemics, malaria, and ultimately destroyed and harmed crops.
+The tsunami also caused long-term effects such as epidemics, malaria, and the eventual destruction of crops.

 Mount Unzen, Nagasaki, Kyushu - 1792 AD

-The eruption of Mount Unzen in Nagasaki triggered earthquakes, avalanches, and even a tsunami that hit the province of Higo and Ariake causing over 5,000 deaths.
+The eruption of Mount Unzen in Nagasaki triggered earthquakes, avalanches, and even a tsunami that hit the province of Higo and Ariake, causing more than 5,000 deaths.

 Nankai, Tokai, and Kyushu - 1854

-The earthquake that struck the Ansei southern coast of Japan was actually a series of three earthquakes, two earthquakes of magnitude 8.4 and one 7.4 earthquake over several days.
+The earthquake that struck the Ansei southern coast of Japan was actually a series of three earthquakes: two earthquakes of magnitude 8.4 and one earthquake of magnitude 7.4 over several days.

 Meiji Sanriku - 1896 AD

-On June 15, 1896, around 19:36, a large underwater earthquake occurred off the coast of Sanriku, northeastern Honshu, triggering tsunami waves that hit the coast about half an hour later.
-The earthquake did not kill anyone, but the tsunami reached waves of 30 meters, and killed about 27,000 people.
+On June 15, 1896, around 19:36, a large underwater earthquake occurred off the coast of Sanriku, in northeastern Honshu, triggering tsunami waves that hit the coast about half an hour later.
+The earthquake did not kill anyone, but the tsunami reached waves of 30 meters and killed about 27,000 people.

 Kanto - 1923 AD

-The Great Kanto Earthquake, which occurred in eastern Japan on September 1, 1923, and devastated Tokyo, Yokohama, and surrounding areas, caused tsunamis that ravaged the coast of Shonan, the Boso Peninsula, Izu Islands, and the eastern coast of the Izu Peninsula.
+The Great Kanto Earthquake, which occurred in eastern Japan on September 1, 1923, and devastated Tokyo, Yokohama, and the surrounding area, caused tsunamis that ravaged the coast of Shonan, the Boso Peninsula, the Izu Islands, and the eastern coast of the Izu Peninsula.
 In Atami, waves were recorded reaching 12 meters.
-Examples of tsunami damage include about 100 people killed along the beach of Yuigahama in Kamakura and an estimated 50 people in Enoshima.
-However, tsunamis represented only a small proportion of the final death toll of over 100,000, most of whom died in the fire.
+Examples of the tsunami damage include about 100 deaths along the beach of Yuigahama in Kamakura and an estimated 50 people in Enoshima.
+However, tsunamis made up only a small part of the final death toll of more than 100,000, most of whom died in the fire.

 Showa Sanriku - 1933 AD

-On March 3, 1933, the Sanriku coast in northeastern Honshu caused an 8.1 earthquake destroying about 5,000 houses and killing 3,068 people, the vast majority as a result of tsunami waves.
-Iwate prefecture lost 42% of its population and 98% of its buildings.
+On March 3, 1933, an earthquake of 8.1 struck the Sanriku coast in northeastern Honshu, destroying about 5,000 houses and killing 3,068 people, the vast majority as a result of tsunami waves.
+Iwate Prefecture lost 42% of its population and 98% of its buildings.
 Taro is now protected by a huge tsunami wall, currently 10 meters high and over 2 kilometers long.

 Tonankai - 1944 AD